rbee-dev/mlog/README.md

 # mlog
 Provides Monitoring Framework Log for Storing Monitoring Data from Kieker Framework

-# CassandraToElastic
+# CassandraToElastic (rbee_cte)
+### About

-This is a simple command-line based tool to quickly transfer data from Cassandra to Elasticsearch
+The current release is a simple command-line based tool to quickly transfer data from Cassandra to Elasticsearch.
+In a future update this will be transfered into a REST based microservice.
+The Cassandra implementation is based on the Datastax Cassandra Driver and for Elasticsearch we used the standard Java API.

+### Build
+Simply use maven package.
+With this you build a runnable fat jar.

 ### How to Use
 ```sh